broadinstitute/checklists.github.io/incident_response_checklist.md

 ## After the incident
 - <input type='checkbox'> <span style="color:red">`immediately`</span> **Move the Jira bug to "Remediated"**
-    - This will automatically create an epic to track post mortem actions and link the bug.
+    - This will automatically create an epic to track incident review actions and link the bug.
 Link any additional remediation tasks as issues in the epic.
 - <input type='checkbox'> <span style="color:red">`immediately`</span> **If a banner has been put up, confirm that it gets taken down.** During off-hours: [Take down the banner.](https://fcprod-jenkins.dsp-techops.broadinstitute.org/job/terra-service-banner)
 - <input type='checkbox'> <span style="color:red">`immediately`</span> **If the incident originated from PagerDuty, confirm that the PagerDuty incident was resolved or resolve it manually**
 - <input type='checkbox'> <span style="color:gold">`1-2 days`</span> **Update the Jira bug with relevant information**